Port Logan Caravan Site

 The vistas from your pitch are ever changing; watch boats in the bay, gannets fishing, swallows swooping for insects, and hares boxing…all this without leaving your sofa!
 If you are patient, you might spot a sea otter on the rocky shoreline.

 For active types, bring walking boots and bicycles.
 There are miles of quiet lanes and coastal walks to explore, plus the recently opened Drummore to Stranraer footpath.
 The area is renowned for fishing.
 From the pier or shore, expect to catch numerous species including bass and flat fish.
 Watercraft can be launched directly from the beach, and charter boats are available from Drummore and Portpatrick.
 For golfers, a choice of courses are available within driving distance.
-It is also possible to visit Northern Ireland using the ferry from Cairnryan.
+It is also possible to take a day trip to Northern Ireland using the ferry from Cairnryan.

 The nearest shop (most Southerly in Scotland) and pubs, are 4 miles away in Drummore.
-There are three pubs, all of which serve food, and one that serves cask real ale.
-There are cafes at Sandhead, Drummore and the Mull of Galloway, and pub/restaurants in Portpatrick and Sandhead.
+There are two pubs, both serving meals, and one that serves cask real ale.
+There are cafes at Drummore and the Mull of Galloway, and pub/restaurants in Portpatrick and Sandhead.
 Stranraer is the nearest town with supermarkets, banks and chemists, plus museums, a cinema and leisure centre.

 For more information please visit our Website or Facebook page.